UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/01_intro.md

 As computing technology advances, capabilities that were once found only in supercomputers become available in everyday machines.
 The term therefore describes the most capable systems of their time rather than a fixed specification.

-Modern supercomputers do not achieve their performance through exceptionally fast processors.
+Modern supercomputers are not simply faster versions of desktop computers.
 Instead, they combine many processors with large amounts of memory and storage, spread across compute nodes connected by high-speed networks.
 These components work together as one system to give performance that could not be achieved by a single system.